axelvaldez/radical-companies/_posts/3-radical-model/2022-09-29-fiat-dictatorships.markdown

   <p>1790: The Philadelphia Stock Exchange is formed, helping spur the development of the U.S.&rsquo; financial sectors and the country&rsquo;s expansion west.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
  <p>It was a community of people with accumulated capital to invest, but note that its first priority was to help  &ldquo;the U.S.&rsquo; financial sectors.&rdquo;<p>
- <p>The &ldquo;all men are created equal&rdquo; US Constitution was written and signed by slavers, but, thankfully, the US Constitution was aspirational and its interpretation has progressed since, though not without a fight.</p>
+ <p>The &ldquo;all men are created equal&rdquo; US Constitution was written and signed by slavers.
+Thankfully, the US Constitution was aspirational and its interpretation has progressed since, though not without a fight.</p>
  <p>On the other hand, the stock market got stuck and it went backwards.
 It went from being a pricing machine to a gambling table, with ruthless competition and predatory practices.
 All of this has corrupted its growth.</p>

 <h1>Oh, the Irony</h1>